Benjamin Kaduk is the document shepherd. Stephen Farrell is the

 There are no intellectual property disclosures against this document,

-and all three authors have confirmed compliance with BCPs 78 and 79.
+and both authors have confirmed conformance with BCPs 78 and 79.

 4. Other Points